We have answers

 + How are small businesses financed?

-Small businesses are financed predominately through two ways: equity investments from angel investment and venture capital, and external debt from bank and personal loans.
-Younger firms tend to rely more on debt whereas equity investments make up only a small portion of their financing.
+Small businesses are financed predominately through two ways: equity investments from angel investors and venture capital, and external debt from bank and personal loans.
+Younger firms tend to rely more on debt whereas equity investments make up only a small porting of their financing.

 + How can the funding be used?